amchess/ShashChess/README.md

 _Boolean, Default: False_
 Set this option to true when running under CuteChess and you experiences problems with concurrency > 1 When this option is true, the saved experience file name will be modified to something like experience-64a4c665c57504a4.bin (64a4c665c57504a4 is random).
-Each concurrent instance of BrainLearn will have its own experience file name, however, all the concurrent instances will read "experience.bin" at start up.
+Each concurrent instance of BrainLearn will have its own experience file name, however, all the concurrent instances will read "experience.exp" at start up.

 ### Persisted learning (checkbox)